+Similarly, in terms of values, as shown in Table \ref{table2}, when the QR is fixed at 1, the accuracy of PPW at IF=10 is $0.7\%$ better than that of DRW, and the superiority at IF=200 is $2.4\%$.
+The accuracy gap between PPS and DRS also increases from $0.2\%$ to $1.2\%$.
+Similarly, when IF is fixed at 100, the accuracy of PPW at QR=1 is $1.7\%$ better than that of DRW, and the superiority reaches $3.5\%$ at QR=0.5.
+The accuracy gap between PPS and DRS also increases from $0.9\%$ to $1.1\%$.
+As a result, the PPW and PPS have greater adaptability and robustness, especially when dealing with more extreme imbalances and smaller datasets.

-The best performances of different re-balancing methods, which include common one-stage methods (RW, RS), two-stage approaches (DRW, DRS, cRT), the phased progressive weighting (PPW) and phased progressive sampling (PPS) proposed by this paper, are shown in Table\,\ref{table1}.
-All models are trained based on CE loss and the experimental results prove that PPL helps make significant breakthroughs in CIFAR datasets with all different imbalanced factors.
-In addition, the performance of the PPS method is improved compared to that of the P-B method.
-This proves that the initial and final phases are vital for performance improvement for model training.
+Next, we extend our analysis to the imbalanced CIFAR datasets with different IF and Step versions.
+Table \ref{table3} shows the best performances of different re-balancing methods, including common one-stage methods (RW, RS), two-stage approaches (DRW, DRS, cRT), the phased progressive weighting (PPW), and the phased progressive sampling (PPS).
+The models used in this study are trained using CE loss.
+Our experimental results show that PPL achieves remarkable improvements on CIFAR datasets with varying factors.
+It is worth noting that the PPS method differs from the basic extension of the progressively-balanced (P-B) sampling.
+It involves the addition of critical initial and final stages during data training.
+Here, the initial phase provides appropriate initial parameters for subsequent training, and the final phase continuously contributes to a self-adaptive classifier.
+The PPS method has been shown to provide a performance improvement of $0.1-3\%$ over the conventional P-B approach.